btuznik/porousGasificationFoam/README.md

 <a name="doc"></a>
 # Documentation

-The documentation of the model can be generated with Doxygen software.
+The documentation of the model can be generated with Doxygen.
 To build the documentation the doxygen and the graphviz packages are required.
 For Ubuntu users the packages can be obtained with the following command: